sincere ceremonies

 Write down memories that come to mind.
 Allow your thoughts to flow freely - Don’t filter yourself at this stage.

-3. Focus on Moments of Significance
+3. Focus on moments of significance

 Rather than listing events chronologically, focus on moments that capture the essence of their character.
 Moments of significance are those that reveal something meaningful about the person.